Layout

 Exogenous spatial effects

 Let us come back to the house price example we have been working with.
-So far, we have hypothesized that the price of an AirBnb property in San Diego can be explained using information about its own characteristics, and the neighbourhood it belongs to.
+So far, we have hypothesised that the price of an AirBnb property in San Diego can be explained using information about its own characteristics, and the neighbourhood it belongs to.
 However, we can hypothesise that the price of a house is also affected by the characteristics of the houses surrounding it.
 Considering it as a proxy for larger and more luxurious houses, we will use the number of bathrooms of neighboring houses as an additional explanatory variable.
 This represents the most straightforward way to introduce spatial dependence in a regression, by considering not only a given explanatory variable, but also its spatial lag.

 In our example case, in addition to including the number of bathrooms of the property, we will include its spatial lag.
 In other words, we will be saying that it is not only the number of bathrooms in a house but also that of the surrounding properties that helps explain the final price at which a house is advertised for.
 Mathematically, this implies estimating the following model: